dformoso/sklearn-classification/README.md

 Data Science Notebook on a Classification Task

 ## Objective
-In the Jupyter Notepad included in this page, we will using the Census Income Dataset to predict whether an individual's income exceeds $50K/yr based on census data.
+In the Jupyter Notebook included in this page, we will using the Census Income Dataset to predict whether an individual's income exceeds $50K/yr based on census data.

 The Dataset can be found here: https://archive.ics.uci.edu/ml/datasets/adult